-3 arrested in Germany, Denmark in alleged attack plot
+Denmark, Germany hold 8 on terror charges, unclear if linked

 A search of a residence linked to the suspects in the city of Dessau-Rosslau, between Naumburg and Berlin, turned up 10 kilograms (22 pounds) of black powder, and fuses.

 Two of the suspects were arrested in Denmark, where more chemicals were seized.
 The third was arrested in Germany near Frankfurt.

-None of their names were given in line with German privacy laws.
+None of their names were given.

 Tewes would not give further details, and federal police, whose agents made the arrest in Germany, declined to comment.